-4.9.3.
-Procedure for revocation request
+4.9.3 Procedure for revocation request

-The revocation requestor contacts LuxTrust CRA ("Central Registration Authority") at phone number 266815-1 or info@luxtrust.lu where the revocation procedure will be launched and further steps communicated.
+The revocation requestor contacts LuxTrust CRA ("Central Registration Authority") at phone number (+352)-266815-1 or info@luxtrust.lu where the revocation procedure will be launched and further steps communicated.

 The archival of the revocation related information is the closing task of this procedure.
 It means for the CRAO to securely store /archive the signed confirmation file in an appropriate secure location.
-This is mainly a paper archival process, the CRA software will proceed to automatic archival of the electronic counterpart of this revocation process.
+This is mainly a paper archival process; the CRA software automatically archives the electronic counterpart of this revocation process.